symmetriccurve/Interview-questions/Reactjs Question.md

 The CONNECT Method is a curry function which will take two arguments, of which second is optional.
 First is MAP-STATE-TO-PROPS function which will take the REDUX STORE and pass it to the components as PROPS, and the second argument is MAP-DISPATCH-TO-PROPS which will pass the ACTIONS so that the components can trigger the ACTION which continues the cycle.

-In a nut Shell, the flow is VIEW to ACTION, ACTION to STORE, STORE to VIEW.
+In a nut shell, the flow is VIEW to ACTION, ACTION to STORE, STORE to VIEW.

 ##### ReactJs,Frequently Asked